mongodb/specifications/source/retryable-writes/retryable-writes.rst

 the write operation from the application or constructed internally for the operation.
 Drivers will be responsible for maintaining a monotonically increasing transaction number for each server session used by a ClientSession object.
-Drivers MUST preserve the transaction number when reusing a server session from the pool with a new ClientSession (this can be tracked as another property on the driver’s object for the server session).
+Drivers that pool server sessions MUST preserve the transaction number when reusing a server session from the pool with a new ClientSession (this can be tracked as another property on the driver’s object for the server session).

-Per the Driver Session specification, all helper methods that communicate with the server accept an optional ClientSession parameter.
-If a ClientSession parameter is specified by the application, drivers MUST use it to generate the transaction ID for a retryable write operation.
-Otherwise, drivers MUST internally construct a new ClientSession for the sole purpose of generating a transaction ID.
-Any internally constructed ClientSession SHOULD be destroyed as soon as the operation is complete in its interactions with the server so that the ClientSession may return its server session to the pool.

 Drivers MUST ensure that each retryable write command specifies a transaction number larger than any previously used transaction number for its session ID.